tahczeban/Pewlett-Hackard-Analysis/README.md

   **Deliverable 2**

-Due to the decline in experienced senior staff, a mentorship program ws to be implemented, grouped by title and department, in order to remedy this work-force imbalance.
+Due to the decline in experienced senior staff, a mentorship program was to be implemented, grouped by title and department, in order to remedy this work-force imbalance.
 A joining of tables revealed a list of employees who were eligable for mentorship.

 <img width="1440" alt="Mentorship_Eligibility" src="https://user-images.githubusercontent.com/90135381/146651393-13bb6da4-5b63-4fd8-80d0-d0ea9f8532ff.png">